jonjamz/blaze-forms/README.md

 * **Elements**.
 * **Form Blocks**.

-Elements are single, reactively-validated form fields.
-Form blocks are containers that control form and submission flow.
-These components can both be used standalone, but their real power comes from being used together.

-Each type of component has its own set of reactive states, available as template helpers.
+Elements represent single form fields, while form blocks are containers that control workflow and handle submission.
+Each has its own set of reactive states, available as template helpers.
 These are used to control the experience, workflow, and functionality of a given form.

+Any compatible template can be transformed into one of the above components using the provided API--and either type of component be use used standalone.
+But, as you'll see, the real power comes from using the two types of components together.

-Create a component by registering a normal Meteor template with ReactiveForms.
+**Create a component by registering a normal Meteor template.**

 ```javascript
 ReactiveForms.createElement({